Troubleshooting Spikes in Camera Views

 If you are having trouble with drawing straight walls, lines, stairs, framing and other elements that are resulting in spikes, then it is likely that you have turned off Angle Snaps.
 Select Edit> Snap Settings> Angle Snaps to turn this feature back on, if you have toggled it off.

-• If the object is a Wall or Railing, use the Open Object edit tool to display its Specification dialog.
+• If the object is a wall or railing, use the Open Object edit tool to display its Specification dialog, then check the Wall Angle value located on the General panel.

-• If the object is framing, use the Open Object edit tool to display the Framing Specification dialog.
+• If the object is framing, use the Open Object edit tool to display its Specification dialog, then check the Angle value located on the General panel.

-• If the object is a stair, or more specifically, the railing associated with a stair, it may not be as easy to tell if it is slightly off-angle using the Specification dialog, so your best way to try to correct it will be to verify a standard angle wall that should be parallel or perpendicular to the stair, then use the Make Parallel/Perpendicular edit tool to straighten out the staircase, if the railing transitions are resulting in spikes.
+• If the object is a staircase, or more specifically, a railing associated with a staircase, it may not be as easy to tell if it is slightly off-angle using its Specification dialog.
+Instead, use the Make Parallel/Perpendicular edit tool to make a staircase parallel with an existing wall.

-• If the object doesn't select in the 3D view, or you are not certain specifically based on what the Status Bar indicates is selected, switch to the Glass House rendering technique to see if you can trace the shooter back to its origin and correct the relevant object(s).
+• If the object isn't easily selectable in a 3D camera view, try switching to the Glass House rendering technique to see if you can trace the shooter back to its origin and correct the relevant object(s).

 Finally, if you are still unable to determine the cause of the shooter and correct the relevant items, please submit the plan file to Technical Support using the Technical Support Center.
 More information on the Technical Support Center can be found in the Related Articles section below.